 And now it came to pass that Alma…returned to his own house at ZARAHEMLA…Alma departed from thence and took his journey over into the land of Melek on the WEST of the RIVER SIDON (Alma 8:1,3)

-This fact, like others we have identified, excludes 99.9% of all Book of Mormon geography models so far.
-If a model does not have a river with two forks on either side of the City fo Zarahemla, it’s not true Book of Mormon geography.
+This fact excludes 99.9% of all Book of Mormon geography models so far.
+If a model does not have a river with two forks on either side of the City fo Zarahemla, it’s not true Book of Mormon lands.

-In the following account you will notice that it doesn’t make sense unless there were two Rivers Sidon:
+In the following account, you will notice that it doesn’t make sense unless there were two branches of the River Sidon:

 15 And it came to pass that the Amlicites came upon the hill Amnihu, which was east of the river Sidon, which ran by the land of Zarahemla, and there they began to make war with the Nephites.